-The B3107 Forewards Common to Holt Road will be closed on Tuesday 26th February and Wednesday 27th February for carriageway resurfacing.
+The B3107 Forewards Common to Holt Road will be closed on Monday 25th March and Tuesday 26th March for carriageway resurfacing.
 A Diversion will be in place and vehicles will be routed when leaving Holt to Bradford on Avon towards Staverton and then right at the traffic lights towards Forewards Common

 |We are urging parents to speak to their children about the dangers of speaking to strangers following two incidents in the town.

 On 16 January, we received a report that a 10-year-old boy had been followed by a vehicle in the St Laurence Road area.

 The vehicle is described as black with tinted windows and a fairly new model.
 The driver is described as a white female with long dark hair.
 The front seat passenger was a white man.

 Three people were sat in the back of the vehicle and they are reported to have got out of the vehicle in Culver Road and followed the boy.

 The first person is described as a white female, aged approximately 25, 5 ft 3 inches tall, with light brown hair worn in pigtails with green ties.
 She was wearing a pink short-sleeved crop top, black jeans and pink or silver Nike trainers.

 The second person is described as a white female, aged approximately 27, 5 ft 5 inches tall, with blonde hair in a ponytail and wearing a black top, beige jeans and carrying a grey or brown handbag.